Dum aloo

-Dum aloo (also spelled as dam aloo दम आलू), dum olav (دَمہٕ اولَو), aaloo dam (Bhojpuri: 𑂄𑂪𑂳 𑂠𑂧, romanised: ālō dam) aloo dum (আলুর দম) or aloo dum (ଆଳୁ ଦମ) is a potato-based curry dish.
-The word dum translates to as steam-cooked or slow-cooked, while aloo means potato.
-It is a part of the traditional Kashmiri Pandit cuisine, from the Kashmir Valley, in the Indian state of Jammu and Kashmir.
+Dum aloo (also spelled as dam aloo दम आलू), dum olav (دَمہٕ اولَو), aaloo dam (Bhojpuri: 𑂄𑂪𑂳 𑂠𑂧, romanised: ālō dam) aloor dom (আলুর দম) or aloo dum (ଆଳୁ ଦମ) is a potato-based curry dish.

+Etymology

+The word dum translates to steam-cooked or slow-cooked, while aloo means potato, so dum aloo essentially means "steam-cooked potatoes".
+Note that "steam-cooked" refers to a technique where the potatoes are cooked while sitting in a steaming sauce; they are not "steamed" above boiling water, for example.

+Cuisine

+Dum aloo is a part of the traditional Kashmiri Pandit cuisine, from the Kashmir Valley, in the Indian state of Jammu and Kashmir.

 Dum aloo is cooked widely in India and Pakistan.

-There are also Banarasi and Bengali variations.
+Dum aloo also has Banarasi and Bengali variations.

 Preparation

 The potatoes, usually smaller ones, are first skinned and deep fried.

 Kashmiri dum aloo sauce is made with yogurt or khoya, and often includes a cashew nut paste.
 The Banarasi variation sauce is typically more aromatic and is made from tomatoes and onions.

-Spices such as red chilies, garlic, ginger, cardamom, and fennel along with other herbs, are added to the sauce.
-The potatoes are cooked slowly at low flame in the sauce, and can be garnished with coriander.
+Spices such as red chilies, garlic, ginger, cardamom, and fennel, along with other herbs, are added to the sauce.

+The potatoes are cooked slowly at low heat in the sauce, and can be garnished with coriander.

 Dum aloo is often paired and served with naan.